 Decision-Making: UX research, analysis, & organizational initiative

-Role: UX team volunteer contributor, eNPS Decision Making Task Force
+Role: UX team volunteer contributor, eNPS Decision-Making Task Force

 Rather than creating a survey, I arranged phone interviews which required no preparation or tedious form-filling by those interviewed.
-Most phone calls ran 30 minutes to an hour each, and everyone was passionate in expressing their thoughts.
+Most phone calls ran 30 minutes to an hour each, and everyone was passionate about expressing their thoughts.
 Of those interviewed, all but one agreed to be identified and speak publicly if called upon in a forum.
 Calls began with open-ended questions about pain points, and as commonalities emerged, questions were added to calls.

-It was particularly surprising and interesting to learn which leaders understood and could identify the actual problems and contribute to the findings that constitute the final report.
-Without the understanding, much of the team dynamics and motivation is left to speculation and here-say, resulting in mistrust, low morale and dysfunction.
+It was particularly surprising and interesting to learn which leaders understood and could identify the actual problems and contribute to the final report's findings.
+Without understanding in place, team dynamics and motivation are left to speculation and here-say, resulting in mistrust, low morale and dysfunction.

-I created a straight forward written document with detailed verbatims for leadership, and a power point to inform, rally and engage/entertain the UX organization.
+I created a straightforward written document with detailed verbatims for leadership, and a power point to inform, rally and engage/entertain the UX organization.
 The findings are directed at the VP through the theme of a personalized B2C online shopping experience based on our new design system at that time, inviting her to upgrade the organization and improve our workflow.